rackerlabs/otter/README.md

 ### Build and migrate Cassandra schemata

+Some tools for building Cassandra schemata as CQL files:

+- `make schema-setup` generates the setup CQL files.
+- `make schema-teardown` generates the teardown CQL files.
+- `make schema` generates the CQL files corresponding to setting up and tearing down Otter's Cassandra schema.
+Equivalent to running `make schema-setup schema-teardown` manually.

 - `make load-dev-schema` will attempt to load the development schema into Cassandra.
 - `make migrate-dev-schema` will attempt to update the development schema on an existing Cassandra instance.
-- `make schema` generates the CQL files corresponding to setting up and tearing down Otter's Cassandra schema.
-Equivalent to running `make schema-setup schema-teardown` manually.
-- `make schema-setup` generates the setup CQL files.
-- `make schema-teardown` generates the teardown CQL files.
 - `make teardown-dev-schema` will attempt to remove a development schema from an existing Cassandra instance.